Bayesian operator inference for data-driven reduced-order modeling: Numerical examples

 \section{Numerical examples}

-Section \ref{sec:euler} demonstrates the proposed method on one-dimensional Euler equations where the state observations are polluted by Gaussian noise.
+Section \ref{sec:euler} demonstrates the proposed method on one-dimensional Euler equations where the state solution data are polluted by Gaussian noise.
 In Section \ref{sec:combustion}, we examine a combustion application in which the regularizing terms play a crucial role for learning stable ROMs from data.
-The code for these experiments can be found at \url{https://github.com/Willcox-Research-Group/ROM-OpInf-Combustion-2D/tree/bayes}.
+The code for these experiments can be found at \url{https://github.com/Willcox-Research-Group/ROM-OpInf-Combustion-2D/tree/cmame2022}.